dcdpr/taxcount/README.md

 ### Mock Client

-The `struct MockClient` example in `src/imports/wallet/rs` demonstrates how to connet other blockchain providers to Taxcount.
+The `struct MockClient` example in `src/imports/wallet/rs` demonstrates how to connect other blockchain providers to Taxcount.

 ## Data Files